SgtSwagrid/github-graph/templates/pull-request-body.md

 ### Explanation

-[github-graph](https://github.com/SgtSwagrid/github-graph) is a tool for duplicating files across repositories.
+[GitHub Graoh](https://github.com/SgtSwagrid/github-graph) is a tool for duplicating files across repositories.
 The responsible configuration can be found [here]($SOURCE_CONFIG_URL).